tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 | 6.
 Repeat                     |

+Let's go through these steps in more detail.

 ## Pick a story

 Picking the next story to play should be as simple as taking the next highest priority story from the list of options.
 Creating the option list or backlog is a little more interesting.
 Ideally, there should be ongoing work to identify concepts that, if realised, would help achieve business goals (cash).
-In the corporate environment, this is typically business analysts working out candidate features for a given project.
+In the corporate environment, it's typically the responsibility of the business analysts to come up with candidate features for a project.

-D> ## What's a Story? {#whats-a-story-aside}
+A> ## What's a Story? {#whats-a-story-aside}
-D>
+A>
-D> There is often some debate about the definition of the term "story".
+A> There is often some debate about the definition of the term "story".
 For the purpose of this discussion, lets assume that a story is just a way to decompose the requirements into achievable chunks that, if implemented, would add _business value_.
-D>
+A>
-D> It's common to physically write the story description on an index card.
+A> It's common to physically write the story description on an index card.
 Teams might then use this as a token on the team's project board to visualise it's life, moving from left to right to indicate progress.

-It would usually fall to the iteration planning of a Scrum-like process to move a set of stories from the backlog to the planned iteration.
+It would usually fall to the iteration planning of a Scrum process to move a set of stories from the backlog to the planned iteration.
 The team would then attempt to deliver these stories when starting the iteration.
-In a Kanban-like process, the backlog becomes the pool of candidate stories that are drawn from at any given time; it becomes the input queue for subsequent activities (such as agreeing acceptance criteria).
+In a Kanban process, the backlog becomes the pool of candidate stories that are drawn from at any given time; it becomes the input queue for subsequent activities (such as agreeing acceptance criteria).
 In both cases, it helps if when picking up a story to work on, there is a good understanding of the business objective it realises.
 In other words, what's the _real value_ this story would deliver.

-The next step is to nail this down as acceptance criteria.
+The next step is to express this value in the form of acceptance criteria.